Questions about finding off-campus housing? Join us for an info session!

 Rental scams can take on many forms.
 The goal may be to get money or personal information from apartment hunters for something that either doesn’t exist, or an apartment they have no legal right to rent.

-During these unprecedented times, apartment hunters are more vulnerable to scams.
+During these unprecedented times of the COVID-19 pandemic, apartment hunters are more vulnerable to scams.
 Looking for an apartment is already stressful enough without the added time pressure and inability to visit in person.
 Luckily, there are many ways to lower the likelihood of getting caught in an apartment scam.
 Trust your gut and be critical when looking for an apartment.
 If something feels weird with the listing, if the application process is rushed or if the apartment seems too good to be true, it may be a scam.

 Red flags (things to watch for)

 The apartment is too good to be true: Whenever you see an apartment that seems too good to be true, it probably is.
 An apartment that is very cheap for the size or area is a red flag.

 You are asked to send money before signing a lease or visiting the apartment (virtually or physically).

 You are asked to pay with online coupons, money transfer, cryptocurrency or other untraceable methods of payment.

 The landlord is too eager or pushy: This can be suspicious.
 They might claim that there is a lot of interest in the apartment to pressure you into an agreement.

 Requiring a deposit of more than the first month of rent when signing the lease — in Quebec, any kind of deposit is illegal.

 Refusing to sign a lease: If a landlord wants you to pay rent or any other fee without signing a lease, it might be because they don’t have a legal right to rent out that apartment, or it doesn’t exist.